-The steady trend and increase in the number of adults and children with mental and health defects since the Chernobyl accident in 1986, is making the problem of disability in Belarus an issue of medical and social importance.
-According to UNICEF (MONEE Country Analytical Report 2002) the percentage of disabled children in Belarus is more than 2.5-times higher than the average throughout the rest of the world.
 Since Chernobyl, young adults with disabilities are segregated from society and placed permanently in mental institutions.
-CCI continues to advocate and prioritise the rehabilitation of children in institutional care, with an overall long term objective towards deinstitutionalisation in keeping with International best practice.
+CCI continues to advocate and prioritise the rehabilitation of children in institutional care, with an overall long term objective towards deinstitutionalisation in keeping with international best practice.
 CCI lobbies for legislative change in Belarusian law for those with disabilities currently resident in State institutions and the need for legislation regarding their basic rights to live independently.

-Following strategic partnership building undertaken by CCI in 2016, partnerships with Dept. of Social Protection in Mogilev, local organisations and Vesnova were formally established in order to develop CCI's De-institutionalisation Programme further in 2017.
-Our CEO and Minsk team met with Dept. of Social Protection, Mogilev in November 2016 to open discussions around the direction of De-institutionalisation.
-This integrated the restating of purpose and mission of the CCI Funded Day Care Centres which will play an integral role in the furthering of the community integration of successful candidates.
+Following strategic partnership building undertaken by CCI in 2016 and 2017, partnerships with Dept. of Social Protection in Mogilev, local organisations and Vesnova were built upon to develop CCI's De-institutionalisation Programme further in 2018.